jgbarah/aframe-playground/webpack/figures-01/README.md

 I donwloaded the font files,
 `Roboto-msdf.json` and `Roboto-msdf.jpng`
 from https://cdn.aframe.io/fonts/
-to the same directory where the application is, to the `assets/fonts` directory.
+to the same directory where the application is.

 I also added a camera, to decide from where I want to look at the scene.
 For positioning the camera, I need a wrapper `a-entity` object,